Juan-Jones/earnonlinemoney/content/blog/how-to-get-paid-in-one-hour.md

 ### 15. Participate in Affiliate Marketing

 Affiliate marketing involves promoting products and earning a commission for each sale made through your referral link.
 Websites like Amazon Associates and ShareASale offer affiliate programs for various products and services.
-Here are a few [affiliate marketing tips]({{< relref "affiliate-marketing-fundamentals">}}) that can go a long way;
+Here are a few affiliate marketing tips that can go a long way;

-* Choose products that align with your interests and audience.
-* Create engaging content to promote the products.
-* Use multiple platforms, such as blogs and social media, to share your referral links.

 ### 16. Take Online Surveys